crosstherubicon/Python_projects_and_more/README.md

-# Different things built using Python and python packages.
+# Games and automations built with Python and python packages.

+Each folder is a different python project from games to automation projects.